 -Please do not bring food to session; if you need to do this, I’d appreciate an email beforehand, as this can impact sessions by limiting your ability to talk, stay focused, etc..

 -Be sure you are attending in a private confidential space in which others are not in earshot i.e. not a park, not while shopping at Costco or in the car with grandma.

 -Do not come to session under the influence of drugs, marijuana or alcohol, the session will be ended and you will be charged a last-minute cancellation fee.

--I understand autoimmune flares regarding those living with autoimmune diseases or immunodeficiency (myself included) and just plain forgetting due to obstacles such as ADHD.
+-I understand autoimmune flares regarding those living with autoimmune diseases or immunodeficiency firsthand as well as just plain forgetting due to ND’s such as ADHD.
 If you expect any of these or other obstacles might be an issue, let me know during the intake so that we can discuss reminders and work-arounds in that event that issues arise.